Top 10 Music Venues in the United States

 Capacity: 2,000

 Opening in 1931, Severance Hall is home to the Cleveland Orchestra.
+It is considered one of the most beautiful concert halls in the United States.

 For additional information:

-Cleveland Orchestra: Severance Hall
+Cleveland Orchestra – Severance Hall

 9. Metro Chicago